 Annual appropriated budgets are adopted for the General Fund, the Transportation Fund, the Capital Projects Fund, and the Debt Service Fund on a basis consistent with accounting principles generally accepted in the United States of America.
-The Volunteer Fire Rescue Department volunteer fund and fire operational budget is adopted by the Board of Directors of the Town of Southwest Ranches which is comprised of the Town Council.
-In accordance with state laws the Approved Budget is posted on the Town's website within 30 days of adoption.
+The Volunteer Fire Rescue Department fund's budget is adopted by the Fire Board of Directors, comprised by the Town Council.